SSL/TLS is supported by Valkey as an optional feature that needs to be enabled at compile time.

 Replication

-A Valkey master server handles connecting clients and replica servers in the same
+A Valkey primary server handles connecting clients and replica servers in the same

 way, so the above tls-port